realcoloride/node_characterai/README.md

 // or even get the system ones const systemVoices = await characterAI.fetchSystemVoices();

-// or fetch a specific one with its id. const specificVoice = await characterAI.fetchVoice(voiceId);
+// or fetch a specific one with its id const specificVoice = await characterAI.fetchVoice(voiceId);

-// or, set a voice override for a specific character. await character.setVoiceOverride(voice.id);
+// or, set a voice override for a specific character await character.setVoiceOverride(voice.id);
 ```